 - Two 4-wheel drive Quick Response BLS Units

 - All ambulances equipped with the latest Advanced Life Support equipment & supplies

 South Park Ambulance District has been a 911 response agency, providing Emergency Medical Services with career (paid employee) personnel since January 1,1992.
-The District is staffed 24/7 with two paid, Paramedic-level crews.
+The District is staffed 24/7 with three Paramedic-level crews.
 The 3 Fire Protection Districts located within the District co-respond on all emergency incidents.
 The fire districts provide 1st Responder and EMT-Basic-level care.
 Most mutual aid partners are at great distance from our service area.

 Two major US Highways (US285 & US24) and one State Highway (CO9) cross our service area.
 Our population increases significantly due to large number of summer-only, part-time, residents and significant tourism.
 It is estimated that on peak summer days our population increase to as many as 50,000 people.
 In the winter months traffic crashes are a significant part of our responses.
-Many people from the southern Front Range of Colorado and states to our south and east access the major Colorado ski areas driving through our District.
+Many people from the Denver metropolitan area, the southern Front Range of Colorado and states to our south and east access the major Colorado ski areas driving through our District.